arvados/arvados/doc/development/RunningTests.md

 #### Python

-If what you really want to do is focus on failing or newly-added tests, consider passing the appropriate switches to do that:
+Tests for Python components run under pytest.
+If what you really want to do is to focus on failing or newly-added tests, consider passing the appropriate switches to do that:

       -x, --exitfirst       Exit instantly on first error or failed test --lf, --last-failed   Rerun only the tests that failed at the last run (or